Calgary (provincial electoral district): Boundary history

+Note: The boundaries came into force in 1952.

 Electoral history

 The first iteration of the Calgary provincial electoral district in Alberta was created in the 1905 provincial boundary distribution.
 The district was known in that first election as Calgary City.
 Prior to 1905, when Calgary was still part of the North-West Territories, there were two districts East Calgary and West Calgary, which were split from the original Calgary North-West Territories district in 1894.
 Calgary district first came into existence when Calgary had a sufficiently large population to meet the requirements to elect members in the North-West Territories in 1884.

 The first election in the district was held with the provincial general election of 1905.
 The election saw Liberal Minister of Public Works William Cushing win election against Conservative leader Richard Bennett.
 Cushing was named to the Rutherford prior to the election.

 The number of seats in Calgary was increased to two in 1909.
 In that election Bennett and Cushing both won election, each elector in Calgary had two votes to vote for each seat.
 Bennett resigned to run for federal office and a by-election was held in 1911 to replace him.

 The district was abolished and broken up into three electoral districts in 1913.
 The ridings were South Calgary, Centre Calgary, and North Calgary.
 In 1921 the Liberal government promised to bring in proportion representation.
 They did not and instead decided to combine the three Calgary districts and add two more seats.
 Voters had the option of casting up to five votes and the top five candidates were elected by plurality Block Voting).
 As previously under Block Voting, Calgary voters did not vote the straight party line and two Independent, two Labour and a Liberal MLA were elected.